-People with convictions make up a sizeable proportion of the unemployed population – 33% of Job Seekers Allowance claimants have received a criminal record in the last ten years.
+People with criminal records make up a sizeable proportion of the unemployed population – 33% of Job Seekers Allowance claimants have received a criminal record in the last ten years.
 For many, it can be their main barrier to employment; people with convictions are the least likely ‘disadvantaged group’ to be employed, with nearly three-quarters (73%) of people unemployed on release from prison.

-We know that employability professionals provide a vital form of support to people with convictions in the community.
+We know that employability professionals provide a vital form of support to people in the community.
 Yet according to a recent government report, only 29% of prison leavers received advice on dealing with their criminal record from the Work Programme.
 Historically, they have had very little training on supporting their clients with the complex laws around criminal records and how to practically deal with disclosing their criminal record to employers and others.